 The Committee has the authority, in its sole discretion, to retain compensation consultants.
-In establishing executive compensation for fiscal year 2023, the Committee retained Meridian Compensation Partners, LLC ("Meridian") as its compensation consultant based on its expertise and past service to the Committee.
+In establishing executive compensation for fiscal year 2024, the Committee retained Meridian Compensation Partners, LLC ("Meridian") as its compensation consultant based on its expertise and past service to the Committee.
 Meridian provided research, data analyses, benchmarking information and design expertise in developing compensation programs for executives and incentive programs for eligible employees.
 Meridian kept the Compensation Committee apprised of regulatory developments and market trends related to executive compensation practices.
 Meridian does not determine or recommend the exact amount or form of executive compensation for any of our executive officers or directors.
 Representatives of Meridian attended meetings of the Compensation Committee, as requested.
 The Committee assessed the independence of Meridian and concluded that no conflict of interest exists with respect to its services to the Compensation Committee.
-Among other things in fiscal year 2023, Meridian:
+Among other things in fiscal year 2024, Meridian:

-- analyzed our historical and current compensation practices and philosophies, and assisted in determining comparable positions and job descriptions; - performed a proxy review using peer group data and other industry specific surveys to analyze base salary, total cash compensation, and long-term incentives paid to executives and summarized its findings in the form of a competitive pay analysis to inform fiscal year 2023 target compensation; and - presented recommendations for comprehensive executive plan strategy and pay structure for fiscal year 2023, including base salary levels, design of the annual bonus program, design of long-term incentive programs and amount and allocation of short-term and long-term incentive compensation components.
+- analyzed our historical and current compensation practices and philosophies; - performed a proxy pay level benchmarking review using peer group data and other industry specific surveys to analyze base salary, annual cash incentives, total cash compensation, long-term incentives, and total direct compensation paid to executives and summarized its findings in the form of a competitive pay analysis to inform fiscal year 2024 target compensation; and - presented recommendations for comprehensive executive plan strategy and pay structure for fiscal year 2024, including base salary levels, design of the annual bonus program, design of long-term incentive programs and amount and allocation of short-term and long-term incentive compensation components.